 William Dobson and Family, circa 1880

-At first a relatively modest operation, we worked to expand the farm to over 400 head in the mid-90's.
-During that time, Bob served on the board of directors and a term as president of the Ontario Cattlemen's Association.
-He also served on the Board of Directors of the Canadian Cattlemen's Association.
-He also chaired and co-chaired the Environment and Animal-Care Committee of the Canadian Cattlemen's Association
+In 1962 the family farm was known as Laurentian View Farms.
+At that time a relatively modest operation, we worked to expand the farm to over 400 head in the mid-90s.
+As the farm evolved, Bob took on extra duties and served on the Board of Directors and a term as President of the Ont.
+Cattlemen's Association.
+He also served on the Board of Directors of the Canadian Cattlemen's Association where he chaired and co-chaired their Environment and Animal-Care Committee.

 Bob introduces our solar powered watering